Yakaita/anilist-has-gas/README.md

 ### What is this?

-This is the source code to my library for connecting to Anilist's API for use in spreadsheets or what have you complete with autocomplete and JSDocs.
+This is the source code to my library for connecting to Anilist's API for use in spreadsheets or what have you complete with autocomplete and JSDocs. **This is not associated with Anilist.
+It is just something I made to make it easier to connect with for my spreadsheets!**

 ### How do I use this?